 As the painstaking process of reconstruction moves forward, even in this community that has shown great unity in the face of disaster, the complexity of people’s sense of place emerges.

 Take the case of the municipal building from which the town’s Crisis Management Department broadcast evacuation announcements.
-You can watch a video from the Tsunami on YouTube.
-The voice you here at the beginning is the evacuation warnings broadcast through PA system at the municipal building.
+The voice you hear at the beginning is the evacuation warnings broadcast through PA system at the municipal building.